Mayuranathaswami Temple, Mayiladuthurai

-Mayuranathaswamy Temple, or simply Mayuranathar Temple, is a Hindu temple in the town of Mayiladuthurai (formerly known as Mayavaram or Mayuram) in Tamil Nadu, India.
+Mayuranathaswamy Temple, also known as Mayuranathar Temple or Tirumayiladuthurai, is a Hindu temple in the town of Mayiladuthurai (formerly known as Mayavaram or Mayuram) in Tamil Nadu, India.
 The temple is dedicated to Lord Mayuranathaswamy, a form of Shiva, and has given its name to the town itself.
 The main icon is a lingam and the presiding deity is called Mayuranathar because the Hindu goddess Parvathi worshipped Shiva here in the form of a mayura.

 The temple is considered one of the 275 Paadal Petra Sthalams – Shiva temples that are revered in the early medieval Tevaram poems by Tamil Saivite Nayanars including Appar, and Tirugnanasambandar.
 It is the thirty-ninth shrine located on the southern bank of the River Kaveri.

 In the 14th century, Tamil poet Arunagirinathar composed song number 788 in the Tiruppukal collection, dedicated to the deity Murugan, associated with this temple.
 The shrine is managed by Thiruvavaduthurai adheenam.

 Etymology

-As per the Indian literature Puranas, the goddess Parvathi, the consort of Shiva offended him, as a result, Shiva to curse Parvathi to be born as a peahen (mayura).
+As per the Indian literature Puranas and Thiruvilaiyadal, the goddess Parvathi, the consort of Shiva offended him, as a result, Shiva to curse Parvathi to be born as a peahen (mayura).
 When Parvati repented for her actions, Shiva reduced the duration of the curse.
 She then wandered the earth in the form of a peahen, worshipping Shiva in the form of lingam at various sacred sites, including the Kapaleeswarar Temple in Mylapore and the Mayuranathaswami Temple.

 It is believed that at this temple, Parvati was finally relieved of the curse and regained her original form as Abhayambika (also known as Abhaiyambal), reuniting with Shiva.
 Due to this association, the presiding deity came to be known as Mayuranathar.

 One of the sculptures in the temple is said to depict Shiva embracing Parvati, symbolizing their reunion.